miekg/pgo/README.md

 ~~~

 Currently implemented are: `up`, `down`, `pull`, `ps`, `logs` and `ping` to see if the
-authentication works.
-With `ping` you can check if the authentication is setup correctly, you should
-see a "pong!" reply if everything works.
+authentication works (replies with a "pong!" if everything works).

-## Integrating with GitLab
+## Integrating with GitLab Environments

 If you want to use PGO with GitLab you needs to setup
 [environments](https://docs.gitlab.com/ee/ci/environments/) that allow you to deploy to